-Both fun and educational, these little tablets will fizz and then turn an entire bathtub of water red, yellow or blue.
+Both fun and educational, these little bath toys tablets will fizz and then turn an entire bathtub of water red, yellow or blue.
 Or try mixing some primary colors together to see what other colors they produce.
 Each pack has 36 tablets with 6 possible colors (some made through mixing), enough to make bath time fun for quite a while!
-If your toddler is resisting bath time (like mine is), ideas that make bath time fun again are a great idea!
+If your toddler is resisting bath time (like mine is), baby stocking stuffer ideas that make bath time fun again are a great idea!
 Fragrance free and non toxic.

 Boon Bath Pipes and Cogs

 Bring your kiddo’s sense of discovery into the bathtub with this system of pipes and cogs that can be stuck to the wall in a variety of different figurations.
 Your child will be learning cause and effect without even knowing it, making bath time a fun and educational experience!
-Add the gears for extra fun!
+Add the gears and bath toys for extra fun!

 Practical & Personal Care Toddler Stocking Stuffers

-We’ve been brushing our daughter’s teeth for her up until now, but I plan to add a fun toothbrush with timer to her stocking this year.
+We’ve been brushing our daughter’s teeth for her up until now, but I plan to add a super fun baby shark toothbrush with a timer to her stocking this year.
 The timer helps them learn how long they need to brush for, setting the stage for healthy brushing habits.
 This adorable, electric toothbrush features sounds, music and games that encourage healthy teeth brushing along with a light-up bottom that can indicate whether your kiddo has brushed long enough.